jcalz23/logo_detection_w281/README.md

 Fig.3 - Formulas for Texture Features from Co-Occurrence Matrix (from **CITE PAPER**)
 </p>

-The implementation of these non-learned features can be found in [general_feature_extraction.ipynb](./general_feature_extraction.ipynb).
+Our implementation of these non-learned features can be found in [general_feature_extraction.ipynb](./general_feature_extraction.ipynb).

 ## Mixed Models from Non-Learned Features